iamvisshu/Github-Blog/posts/01SpringBoot.md

 cover: "/images/example.png"
 ---

-## 👋 Welcome: The Dawn of Simple Java

 For years, building applications with the powerful Java Spring Framework meant endless, confusing setup.
 You needed countless XML files, had to manually manage library versions, and spent hours configuring a separate server just to run "Hello World."

 **Spring Boot** changes that entire story.
 It is a lightweight layer built on top of Spring that focuses entirely on **getting you productive immediately.**